Eureka Mighty Mite Vacuum Review

 BISSELL Zing Bagless Canister

 The Eureka Mighty Mite and the BISSELL Zing Bagless Canister have different strengths.
-The Eureka is a bagged canister vacuum with better bare floor performance, less demanding maintenance requirements, fewer recurring costs, and slightly lighter construction.
-The bagless BISSELL feels slightly sturdier and does a better job on both low- and high-pile carpets.
+The Eureka is a bagged canister vacuum that offers improved bare floor performance, reduced maintenance requirements, lower recurring costs, and a slightly lighter construction.
+The bagless BISSELL feels slightly sturdier and performs better on both low- and high-pile carpets.

 BISSELL Zing Bagged Canister